 - Missing Titles: All pages that don't have a title.

 - Missing Descriptions: All pages that don't have a description.
+Page descriptions are important for gaining user click-throughs from a SERP.

 - Short Descriptions: All pages with descriptions shorter than seventy characters.
+Short descriptions potentially deprive people using the search engine of useful information.

 - Duplicate H1 Headings: All pages that have the same content wrapped inside an